 This leads to situations that are ripe for poor decision making.
+Some of those decisions may have a big impact on your financial wellbeing after your divorce.

 Below is a list of 10 financial mistakes that you should avoid in your divorce.